alextakahashi/alextakahashi.github.io2/_pages/about.md

 ## Totally Radical, Absolutely Astounding, and Interesting Facts About Alex

   * Alex will arbitrarily become an adult after he graduates UC Berkeley in May 2017.
+UPDATE: He has graduated.
   * He will receive a B.S. in Bioengineering and instead of pursuing graduate school like his more talented BioE counterparts he will instead bang his head on his keyboard as a Code Monkey.
 (JK Software Engineering is hard as hell, and Alex secretly loves it)
   * He received the Most Stressed Award not once, but twice at his high school.
 Subsequently, Alex became even more stressed.
   * If you haven’t met him yet, don’t be alarmed.
 The excessive CAPITALIZATION isn’t “necessarily” him yelling.
 Many people have drawn parallels with Alex and the Student Athlete Meme.